Cathy Cherry, Founder, Purple Cherry Architects in Annapolis MD

 BA: How did you find Banner Art Studio?

-CC: Once we decided to fill the space with a mobile, I went online.
+CC: Once we decided to fill the space with large scale suspended mobile art, I went online.
 I searched “mobiles” and was most impressed with Banner Art’s use of organic shapes and fluidity.
 The long leaves and monarch butterflies of their artwork was breathtaking to me, and the quality was evident through the photography I saw.

 BA: Thank you Cathy, we are so glad we were able to work with you.
 How did Banner Art’s mobiles fit into your goals with the Hussman Institute’s goals?